Music of Final Fantasy XIII: Creation and influence

-The score features some recordings by the Warsaw Philharmonic Orchestra, arranged by Yoshihisa Hirano, Toshiyuki Oomori and Kunihito Shiina.
+The score also features some recordings by the Warsaw Philharmonic Orchestra, arranged by Yoshihisa Hirano, Toshiyuki Oomori and Kunihito Shiina.
 Hamauzu had previously worked with the orchestra on his album Vielen Dank, released in 2007.
 Four songs in the soundtrack include vocals by Mina Sakai, an artist whom Hamauzu works as a producer for.
 Two of the songs are in English rather than Japanese, and "The Gapra Whitewood" was intended to be as well, but during practice Sakai and Hamauzu changed it to use a fictitious language as they felt her focus on pronouncing the English words was detracting from the melody.
 The two English tracks were re-recorded for the English version of the game, as the localization team felt that they did not sound natural to native speakers.
 On three of the pieces from the soundtrack: "Sazh's Theme", "Daddy's Got the Blues", and "Can't Catch a Break", described as jazzy pieces related to the character Sazh, Hamauzu's compositions were arranged by Toru Tabei, a friend of his, who Hamauzu describes as being more familiar with that style of music.
+Several tracks in the game were arranged by colleagues Junya Nakano, Mitsuto Suzuki, and Ryo Yamazaki.
+Hamauzu gave the arrangers creative freedom to add and replace elements as they pleased, although Suzuki has since stated that as he has gained more experience he regrets some of the changes he made.

 The theme song for the international version of the game is "My Hands", from British singer Leona Lewis' second album Echo; it was chosen to replace Final Fantasy XIIIs original theme song from the Japanese version, "Kimi ga Iru Kara" (君がいるから, "Because You're Here") by Sayuri Sugawara.
 Square Enix President Yoichi Wada has stated that it would have been better if the American branch of the company had produced a theme song from scratch, but the lack of staff led to the decision of licensing an existing song instead.
 Hamauzu, who composed the music for "Kimi ga Iru Kara", only met Sugawara once, and was not involved in producing the vocal song.
 He was not involved in the decision to use "My Hands" for the international version.